Knowledge Test Class B #1

 If you think the road surface may be becoming icy, you can check for ice on your vehicle by opening the window and feeling the front of the side mirror, mirror support, or antenna.
 If ice has formed on any of these items, the road is likely becoming icy as well.

-2025 Indiana | Frequently Asked Questions
+2026 Indiana | Frequently Asked Questions

-To obtain a Commercial Driver's License (CDL) Bus license in Indiana, you must be at least 21 years old, possess a valid Indiana driver's license, and pass a vision test.
-You'll need to complete a written knowledge test, obtain a CDL learner's permit, and pass a skills test in the type of vehicle you wish to drive.
-Additionally, you must pass a DOT physical examination.
+To obtain a CDL Passenger license in Indiana, you must be at least 21 years old, have a valid regular driver's license, pass a vision test, and complete a medical examination.
+You must also pass a written knowledge test on operating a passenger vehicle and successfully complete the skills test in the type of vehicle you will be driving.

-No, it's not permissible to transport passengers in Indiana without a valid CDL Bus endorsement.
-The endorsement is required by law for drivers who wish to operate a vehicle designed to carry 16 or more passengers, including the driver.
-Driving without the proper endorsement can result in severe penalties, including fines and suspension of your CDL.
+No, you cannot legally transport passengers in Indiana without a valid CDL Passenger endorsement.
+This endorsement is required for drivers who wish to operate a vehicle designed to carry 16 or more passengers, including the driver.
+Driving without the proper licensing can result in serious penalties, including fines and potential suspension of your driving privileges.